Classroom Support Services

 Careers in Chemistry – Pharmacy Chapstick Compounding Activity

 This lesson will expose students to the many career paths within the field of chemistry.
 They will be introduced to the five major disciplines of chemistry defined by the American Chemical Association and the career opportunities associated with each.
-By following a simple recipe, students learn about the connection between medicinal chemistry and pharmacology by participating in a hands-on lip balm compounding activity.
+By following a simple recipe, students will be taught about the connection between medicinal chemistry and pharmacology by participating in a hands-on lip balm compounding activity.

 Corrective Exercises

 This lesson will teach valuable concepts from anatomy and physiology, biomechanics, kinesiology and exercise physiology, utilizing the Corrective Exercise Continuum developed by the National Academy of Sports Medicine.
-Students will learn how to assess posture, identify muscle imbalances and use the Corrective Exercise Continuum’s four-step process to combat dysfunctional postures.
+Students can focus on how to assess posture, identify muscle imbalances and use the Corrective Exercise Continuum’s four-step process to combat dysfunctional postures.

 DNA: The Blueprint of Life - Strawberry DNA Extraction